 Google Scholar covers more books, theses, conference papers, technical reports and other academic publications than either Web of Science or Scopus.
 However, coverage in Google Scholar is uncontrolled and there is no definitive list of all publications that are included.

 Citation analysis results from Publish or Perish favour those who have personally made their articles available online, for example through institutional or subject repositories.

 The Elsevier citation analysis tool Scopus can also be used to conduct citation analyses.
 Scopus indexes peer-reviewed journals, books, book chapters and conference papers.
-IT Carlow doesn't have a subscription to Scopus but we do have a subscription to SciVal.
+IT Carlow has subscriptions to both Scopus and, it's companion tool, SciVal.